Ssstaffsignal

 Single regionRedis per-request, strong consistencyWorks fine

-The dirty secret: At hyperscale, many companies enforce "per-region limits" and call it "global."
-A user with a 1000 req/min global limit might actually get 1000 × N (where N = number of regions) if they distribute traffic.
+The dirty secret: At hyperscale, a user with a "1,000 req/min global limit" might actually get 1,000 × N (where N = number of regions) if they distribute traffic across regions.

-The Staff position: Global fairness is a spectrum, not a binary.
+The Staff position: Global fairness is a spectrum.
 The honest question is: "What's the blast radius of our approximation, and is that acceptable?"
+At hyperscale, the answer is almost always "yes — 2× regional burst is acceptable for abuse protection."

 A.1 What "Limit" Actually Means